Last Updated on October 10, 2023 by Editorial Team

 - Also, make a table with 10 columns in it.
 Once the kid iterates the number of dots, you can ask him about its correct position on the table.

-Similarly, you can design an outdoor activity where kids who have learned identifying numbers are asked to pick a placard with a number on it.
+Similarly, you can design an outdoor activity where kids who have learned to identify numbers are asked to pick a placard with a number on it.
 To make it quick, you choose the numbers 1 to 5.
 ‘Run to your number’ – this is what I call this activity.
 Its important steps are:

 - Paste the placard on the kids’ dress.